American Family vs. Erie: Which one is the cheapest?

 American Family vs. Erie: Rates for high-risk drivers

-Erie has the best rates for high-risk drivers.
-A high-risk driver is someone who has multiple speeding tickets, accidents or a serious offense like a DUI on their record.
-This can make it a challenge to find affordable auto insurance.
+Erie has the lowest rates for high-risk drivers.
+A high-risk driver is someone with several speeding tickets, accidents or a serious offense like a DUI on their record.
+This can make it hard to get affordable car insurance.

-For the drivers with DUI, Erie is cheaper, with average rates of $2,869.
+For drivers with a DUI, Erie is more affordable, with average rates of $2,869.

 Type of violationAmerican FamilyErie